Meme1079/PsychWiki/PsychWiki_Source/Variables.md

 ### Preferences Variables

-Note: All the shortcuts on Preferences Variables are `getPropertyFromGroup('ClientPrefs', 'the Preferences Variables')`
+Note: All the shortcuts on Preferences Variables are `getPropertyFromGroup('ClientPrefs', 'Preferences Variable')`

 Example: `getPropertyFromGroup('ClientPrefs', 'downscroll')`